webdevian/adonis-pug/readme.md

 Make sure the default edge provider (`@adonisjs/framework/providers/ViewProvider`) is not registered as they will conflict with each other.

+#### Compatibility

+*This package has been rebuilt for Adonis 4 and is incompatible with Adonis 3 and earlier.
+For Adonis v3 install with `adonis-pug@<4.x`.
+View the docs for this version [here](https://github.com/webdevian/adonis-pug/blob/3.0.1/readme.md).*

 ## Config

 Pug options can be added to `config/pug.js`, these will be passed to the pug engine: